eytanseidman15/stripe/README.md

 ## Running the program

-You need to do four things in order to get the application to load
+You need to do five things in order to get the application to load

 First, from a command line you need to clone this project and it will create a folder called stripe